-Each will also include a good amount of high-quality proteins to support muscle repair and recovery (eggs, yoghurt, chicken, fish).
+Each will also include a good amount of high-quality proteins to support muscle repair and recovery (eggs, yogurt, chicken, fish).

 Mountain stages represent the toughest days on the road in terms of energy expenditure and the added stresses of unpredictable weather and altitude.
-Mountain stages are characterised by repeated medium to high mountain climbs that often culminate in a mountain summit finish.
+Mountain stages are characterized by repeated medium to high mountain climbs that often culminate in a mountain summit finish.
 Usually, these finishes are completed at intensities well above “lactate threshold” (>350-400 watts for elite riders) and ensuring high carbohydrate availability for these race winning moves is absolutely essential.
-As such, the golden rules of ensuring adequate carbohydrate intake in breakfast (e.g. 2-3 g/kg body mass), on the bike (80-120 g per hour) and immediately after the race (e.g. 1-1.5 g/kg per hour) are critical to promote fuelling and recovery (1, 2, 3).
+As such, the golden rules of ensuring adequate carbohydrate intake in breakfast (e.g. 2-3 g/kg body mass), on the bike (80-120 g per hour) and immediately after the race (e.g. 1-1.5 g/kg per hour) are critical to promote fueling and recovery (1, 2, 3).
 As many of these stages are undertaken in extreme heat, the importance of carbohydrate, fluid and electrolytes (e.g. SiS GO Electrolyte) becomes even more important (4).
-Riders typically consume solid race food during the first half of the race (e.g. rice cakes, small panini and SiS GO Energy Bakes) before making the transition to gels and isotonic drinks (e.g. SiS GO Istonic Gels, Beta Fuel, SiS GO Electrolyte) in the second half.
+Riders typically consume solid race food during the first half of the race (e.g. rice cakes, small panini) before making the transition to gels and isotonic drinks (e.g. SiS GO Isotonic Gels, Beta Fuel, SiS GO Electrolyte) in the second half.
 Caffeine gels (SiS GO+Caffeine) are typically consumed around 45 minutes prior to the toughest sections of climbing so as to provide a mental and physical boost (5,6).

 Nonetheless, riders must be able to adapt their in-race strategy depending on what happens during the stage.
 If the intensity creeps up, then more carbohydrate is quickly consumed!